 St Mark's Hospital has been pioneering new surgical treatments for 180 years.
 The innovations developed aim to improve recovery for patients and reduce complications.

-The development of minimally invasive surgery aims to improve accuracy during operations to ensure that
+Since 1835, St Mark’s Hospital has pioneered new surgical techniques and championed the development of minimally invasive surgery.
+The development of minimally invasive surgery aims to improve accuracy during operations to ensure that:

 - Less healthy tissue is removed